clarkevansteenderen/CBC_Tutorials/Tutorial_5/Tut5_ISSR.md

 > little sense, so let’s present the K = 3 and K = 4 plots.
 Since we
 > know that there are only two biotypes present in the data (stricta and
 > ficus), let’s include a K = 2 plot, where we force the data into one
-> of two groups:
+> of two groups.
+Just look at the three top plots (unsupervised):

 <br/> <br/>

 ![](structure_compare.png)

+When K = 2, the ‘stricta’ (KNP, Saudi Arabia, and stricta source) and ‘ficus’ (Nambiia and Uitenhage) groups form separate clusters.
+When forced into 3 and 4 clusters, the Namibian and Uitenhage populations separate nicely.

 You can also run CLUMPAK straight from Structure Selector, or you can upload the same zipped Results folder to the [CLUMPAK server](http://clumpak.tau.ac.il/).
-In the advanced settings in Structure Selector, add a .txt file indicating which colours to assign to each cluster group, and labels you want designated to each group (designated integers in column 2) (optional).
+In the advanced settings in Structure Selector, add the .txt file indicating which colours to assign to each cluster group, and labels you want designated to each group (designated integers in column 2) (optional).